ROLE OF MADRID IN GLOBAL BRAND PROTECTION

 certificate of international registration and notifies IP Offices in all territories where mark needs to be protected.

 - Substantive Examination by National or Regional IP Office

 The IP Offices of concerned countries will give their decision within 12 to 18 months and the same shall be notified to applicant through WIPO.

 The International Registration of a mark is valid for a period of ten years and the same can be subsequently renewed therafter.

-We at Knowledgentia, enable our clients to secure legal protection for trademarks globally but also ensure that the process is smooth, cost effective and contributive to growth of one and all.
+We at Knowledgentia, enable our clients to secure legal protection for Trademark and Brand registration firm in India but also ensure that the process is smooth, cost effective and contributive to growth of one and all.